Dosentos/discord_bottachable/README.md

 - Run `pip install -r requirements.txt`
 - To start local development use `heroku local web` or `heroku local web -f Procfile.windows` if you're on Windows
 - You can now access your site on `localhost:5000`
+- Set up local_settings.py file
+    - Inside the file you should write (verify from buddy that this is the latests version)
+    - Save the file in the project root directory.
+        `# SECURITY WARNING: keep the secret key used in production secret!
+        SECRET_KEY = "PzMXKUSx9&J74mcOK}qTURi?GJZDNZ$gXB6P(iQX'Z,$G^xhd:fwd}ksvX~9(W%"

+        # Back up of old secret key if the new somehow is not working..
+        # SECRET_KEY = "y644e!(9mbk5d1!wyd&r818j!=xfn1c#v^koo$=g7&1r1*k*sz"

+        # Whether or not you should see proper error messages on the site when error happens
+        DEBUG = True

+        # Discord authentication stuff
+        DISCORD_TOKEN = ''
+        `